magento/magento-cloud/README.md

 ```

 ### `composer.json`
-Open `composer.json` format and update the `autoload` section as follows:
+Open `composer.json` format and update the `"files"` directive in the `autoload` section as follows:

 ```
 "autoload": {